How to Choose The Best Multi-Purpose Compost

 Benefits of Using Compost

-Whilst we all know that compost is good for plants, it may not be so obvious as to why.
+Whilst we all know that compost is good for plants, it may not be so obvious as to why (check out this page on the Incredible Benefits of Composting).

 Seeing as compost is made up of decayed organic material, it has a lot of great nutrients in it.
 The three main nutrients, which are often present in shop-bought fertilisers as well, are nitrogen, phosphorous and potassium.